peter88213/curly/README.md

 * _Smart quotes_ macros.

-* _Search and replace_ macros for apostrophes and dashes.
+* _Find and replace_ macros for apostrophes and dashes.

 * Revert to keyboard characters.